SIGNIFICANT EVENTS ON THE BLACK STORK NEST 2019

 It was feared that the chicks may fall or fly from the nest.
 They did that.

 Ringing was a little later this year as it was necessary to wait longer than is usual for ringing alone.
-This year both chicks were to have transmitters fitted so the development of plumage had to be considered, too.
+This year both chicks were to have transmitters fitted, therefore the development of plumage had to be considered, too.

 It took some long time to locate the chicks on the forest floor and eventually they were found, quite safe.